kevin931/CytofDR/README.md

 Note: This R implementation does not have as many options and checks as the python scripts.
 ### FlowSOM CLustering
-FlowSOM iscurrently supported with an R script.
+FlowSOM is currently supported with an R script.
 To run FlowSOM,

 ```shell
 Rscript ./flowsom.R \